 - Vehicle roofs, such as in rollovers and underride accidents

 Truck company reports or a truck's black box may have preserved other key evidence like information about speed, tire pressure, cruise control, and more.
-The commercial truck drivers are also required to keep detailed logs that often shed light on the events preceding an crash.
+Commercial truck drivers are also required to keep detailed logs that often shed light on the events preceding a crash.

 Speaking to Witnesses and Experts